Two Knights Defense: Traxler Variation: 4...Bc5

-This bold move ignores White's attack on f7 and leads to wild play.
-Czech problemist Karel Traxler played it against Reinisch in Prague in 1890.
-Later, Frank Marshall named it after Wilkes-Barre, a town in Pennsylvania, claiming to be the first to analyze and publish it, so 4...Bc5 is known both as the Traxler Variation and, in the United States and the United Kingdom, the Wilkes-Barre Variation.
+The Traxler Variation, also known as the Wilkes-Barre Variation, ignores White's attack on f7 with a bold counterattack on f2 and leads to wild play.
+Its namesake, Czech problemist Karel Traxler, played it against Reinisch in Prague in 1890.
+Later, Frank Marshall named it after Wilkes-Barre, a town in Pennsylvania, claiming to be the first to analyze and publish it, so 4...Bc5 is also known as the Wilkes-Barre Variation in the United States and the United Kingdom.

+No grandmasters have regularly adopted the Traxler as Black, but Alexander Beliavsky and Alexei Shirov have played it occasionally even in top competition.
+Beliavsky even ventured it twice, holding then-World Champion Karpov to a draw and defeating Anand.
+No clear refutation is known.